efference-copy/scattered-thoughts/policy/agriculture-and-food.md

 ### USDA/FDA standardize food expiration labels

-- No standards on expiration labels currently and misleading Best By labels used in inventory management by grocers [contribute ~$7 billion in food waste due to consumer confusion](https://chlpi.org/news-and-events/news-and-commentary/food-law-and-policy/confusion-over-food-date-labels-has-grown-according-to-new-national-survey/).
+- No standards on expiration labels exist currently and misleading Best By labels used in inventory management by grocers [contribute ~$7 billion in food waste due to consumer confusion](https://chlpi.org/news-and-events/news-and-commentary/food-law-and-policy/confusion-over-food-date-labels-has-grown-according-to-new-national-survey/).
 - Compared to other food labeling initiatives (COOL, National Organic Program, GMO) this would actually have a positive ROI.

 ## Minor Reforms